Usually spinning. Occasionally on fire.

 While she's tried her hand at just about everything, aerial hoop is Jenny's primary discipline followed closely by her hybrid spiral/hoop apparatus 'the infineight,' made in collaboration with metalworker Tim Omspach.
 She has also performed aerial harness/vertical dance, spanish web, aerial chains, hula hoops, straps, flying pole, aerial spiral, and dangled from cranes.
 She might do verticals if you pay her a lot of money, and she is a born 3-high middle.

 When not away on a performance contract, Jenny's home base is on the west coast of Ireland, where she performs with Irish companies, teaches occasional intensives, and creates her own work supported by the Arts Council of Ireland, as well as her beloved team over on Patreon.

-The following individuals, companies, and community spaces have all had a substantial impact on who I am as an artist, an athlete, and a teacher.
+While Jenny never attended a formal circus school, the following individuals, companies, organizations, and community spaces have all had an impact on her growth as an artist, a technician, and a teacher.
 It is by no means a comprehensive list, but it is a start.
-Thank you all to the moon and back!

 Trapeze School New York